bytewax/bytewax/docs/articles/concepts/windowing.md

 ## Recovery

 Recovery happens on the granularity of snapshots, not windows.
-The snapshot interval has no affect on windowing operator behavior when there are no failures; it is solely an implementation detail of the recovery system.
+The snapshot interval has no effect on windowing operator behavior when there are no failures; it is solely an implementation detail of the recovery system.
 (See {ref}`recovery` for more info) Failure and recovery in the middle of a window will be handled as gracefully as